Work Permits for Third-Country Nationals

 • Key Employee Initiative (KEI): A fast-track permit for highly skilled professionals in sectors facing labour shortages.

-Required Documents for Single Permit Applications
+Required Forms and Documents for Single Permit

 For a Single Permit application, the following documents are necessary:

-• Signed employment contract (minimum 12 months)
+• Signed employment contract (minimum 12 months);

-• Private health insurance covering 12 months
+• Private health insurance covering 12 months;

 • Completed application form (provided by the employer via the Single Permit Online Portal)